Archive for Is My Blog Burning?

 3 to 4 large egg whites

-12 oz. of dark chocolate (chocolate chips are not recommended, as they have less cocoa butter than regular chocolate)
+12 oz. of dark chocolate (chocolate chips are not recommended, as they don’t melt as well)

 Equipment